 A better explanation for the pharmaceutical slump is a shift in priorities toward marketing, particularly since the FDA first allowed companies to directly target consumers five years ago.
 According to data collected by Alan Sager, a professor at the Boston University School of Public Health, the number of research and development (R&D) employees at companies making patented drugs declined slightly between 1995 and 2000, while the number of people working in marketing shot up 59 percent.
-"Drug companies trumpet the value of breakthrough research, but they seem to be devoting far fewer resources than their press releases suggest," says Sager.
+"Drug companies trumpet the value of breakthrough research, but they seem to be devoting far fewer resources than their press releases suggest," says Sager.36

-Libraries have been written on the obvious connection marketing and the lack of competition. between The pharmaceutical industry is no exception to this rule, and the evidence Professor Sager, and many other, point at has a simple and clear explanation: because of generalized and ever extended large pharmaceutical companies have patenting, grown accustomed to operating like monopolies.
-Monopolies innovate as little as possible and only when forced to; in general they rather spend time seeking rents via political protection while trying to sell at a high price their old refurbished products to the powerless consumers, via massive doses of advertising.
+Libraries have been written on the obvious connection between marketing and the lack of competition.
+The pharmaceutical industry is no exception to this rule, and the evidence Professor Sager, and many others, point to has a simple and clear explanation: because of generalized and ever extended large pharmaceutical companies have patenting, grown accustomed to operating like monopolies.
+Monopolies innovate as little as possible and only when forced to; in general they would rather spend time seeking rents via political protection while trying to sell at a high price their old refurbished products to the powerless consumers, via massive doses of advertising.

 [Pharmaceutical] Companies today have found that the return on investment for legal tactics is a lot higher than the return on investment for R&D," says Sharon Levine, the associate executive director of the HMO Kaiser Permanente.
 "Consumers today are paying an inordinate premium under the guise of the creating the stream of innovation in the future.
-But it's actually funding lawyers."
+But it's actually funding lawyers."37

 Economists call this "socially inefficient rent-seeking."
-It is ugly, but the polite academic jargon of "rent-seeking" means "corruption" and all that comes with it.
+It is ugly, but the polite academic jargon of "rent-seeking" includes "corruption" and all that comes with it.
 We have already mentioned the music industry, where corruption has become the standard marketing practice, as exemplified by the sorry story of Payola.
 In industries that are highly monopolized and in which the returns from capturing the main distribution and information channels are enormous, the temptation to bend and then break the rules is too strong to resist, as public choice theory and economic common sense suggest.
 In the pharmaceutical industry the main distribution and information channels are not the radio and TV stations, but the medical profession.
-Hence, the unavoidable and continued temptation to capture the doctors, to make them "promote" our drug, and to be silent over the other drugs.
-This is why we have started to learn, more and more frequently, that "As Doctors Write Prescriptions, Drug Companies Write Checks", as Gardiner Harris aptly titled his report on how drug companies mail nice fat checks to doctors in exchange for "consulting activities" that amount to ... doing absolutely nothing, just keep prescribing our drugs, thank you.
+Hence, the unavoidable and continued temptation to capture the doctors, to induce them to "promote" a particular drug, and to be silent about other drugs.
+We have started to learn, more and more frequently, that "As Doctors Write Prescriptions, Drug Companies Write Checks", as Gardiner Harris aptly titled his report on how drug companies mail large checks to doctors in exchange for "consulting activities" that amount to ... doing nothing beyond prescribing a particular drug.